 The majestic Texas Longhorn is an icon of Texas and the Southwest culture.
 It represents ranching, the American cowboy and the pioneer.
 Our history and the Texas Longhorn are inseparable.
-That’s why the TLBAA is dedicated to preserving this symbol of our heritage by protecting its pedigree, supporting and recognizing our breeders and continuing our research and education on the benefits the Texas Longhorn brings to the rancher, to the public, and to our modern way of life.
+The TLBAA is dedicated to preserving this symbol of our heritage by protecting the pedigree, supporting and recognizing breeders, and educating the public on the numerous benefits the Texas Longhorn offers cattlemen.

-The TLBAA is a nonprofit organization working to protect the integrity of the Texas Longhorn by providing guidelines for desirable breeding practices, promoting public awareness of the breed, advancing the scientific knowledge of historical and future breeding practices, recognizing breeders and increasing the number of breeders registered with the organization.
+The TLBAA is a nonprofit organization working to protect the integrity of the Texas Longhorn by providing guidelines for desirable breeding practices, promoting public awareness of the breed, and advancing the scientific knowledge of historical and future breeding practices.
 It’s our goal to preserve the legacy and distinct characteristics of the Texas Longhorn while ensuring its purity and posterity.

 The Texas Longhorn became the foundation of the American cattle industry by claiming first rights in the untamed, newly discovered Americas more than 500 years ago.
 In 1690, the first herd of cattle was driven north from Mexico to land that would eventually become Texas.
 By the Civil War, millions of Longhorns ranged between the mesquite-dotted sandy banks of the Rio Bravo to the sand beds of the Sabine.
 Most of the Longhorns were unbranded, survivors of Indian raids, scattered by stampedes and weather, escaped from missions or abandoned after ranch failures.